phillips109/tax-bash/Formfactory/T23/3Layout/README3.md

 You do not need to know how to program in Xsl or other languages.
-With a text editor,yYou will create an awk database that will tell the program what needs to be programmed.
+With a text editor, you will create an awk database that will tell the program what needs to be programmed.
-An Awk database is written in plain text and is human readable and writabale.
+An Awk database is written in plain text and is human readable and writable.
 Each line is a record.
 Each line contains fields that are ordinarily delineated by spaces.
 Below is an example: